vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 This kind of measure have multiple applications:
 * evaluate pronunciation of people learning a foreign language.
 * refine informations for hearing aids to improve their efficiency.
-* evaluate the damages of one or multiple diseases (such as Parkinson, oral cancers, ...) to help the reeducation process.
+* evaluate the damages of one or multiple diseases (such as Parkinson or oral cancers) to help the reeducation process.

 The last point is the focus of my thesis.
 Hence, my automatic system has to work with pathological speech and unimpaired speech.

 To achieve my goal I have access to the [C2SI corpus](https://www.researchgate.net/publication/333132284_Construction_of_an_automatic_Carcinologic_Speech_Severity_Index_C2SI_score).
-It contains around 2 hours of recording for multiple tasks (lecture, spontaneous speech, maintained A, ...).
+It contains around 2 hours of recording for multiple tasks (such as lecture, spontaneous speech or maintained A).
 All speakers are French and are speaking French.
 The dataset is composed of patients (that suffer from oral cancer) and a control group (which have no particular problems to speak).
 More importantly, in this dataset we have access to a subjective evaluation of the intelligibility of every speaker.